anirudhsingh05/Food_Ordering_App/README.md

 # Food odering app

+### Enbale CORS extension in browser, Otherwise Restaurant list won't be rendered Because we are using Swiggy Live API

 ## Clone this Repository

 You need to write the following commands on the terminal screen so that you can run this project locally.